 Mustard Marinated London Broil

-- Using a sharp knife stab the steaks to create little incisions all over the meat, or use a bladed meat tenderizer.
-Combine the onion, thyme, mustard, Worcestershire sauce, olive oil, and salt and pepper in a large sturdy zipper top bag or large container.
+- Using a sharp knife, stab the steaks to create little incisions all over the meat, or use a bladed meat tenderizer.
+Combine the onion, thyme, mustard, Worcestershire sauce, olive oil, salt, and pepper in a large. sturdy zipper-top bag or large container.
 Place the steak in the marinade and turn to coat well.
-Cover and refrigerate for at least 4 hours, and up to 12.
+Cover and refrigerate for at least 4 hours and up to 12.

 - Let the steak come to room temperature for at least 30 minutes before cooking.
 Preheat the grill or heat a grill pan over high heat.
-Grill the steak, covered, until the meat is well browned on the outside but medium rare on the inside, 4 to 5 minutes per side.
+Grill the steak, covered, until the meat is well browned on the outside but medium-rare on the inside, 4 to 5 minutes per side.
+Make sure it's cooked to an internal temperature of 130-135 degrees.
 Let the meat rest for 5 minutes before thinly slicing across the grain.